Chart Color Schemes

 Punchbowl's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Punchbowl.
-AreaSearch's assessment indicates low mortality rates and chronic condition prevalence in younger cohorts, with approximately 10.951 people having private health cover, around 47% of the total population.
+Analysis of health metrics shows strong performance throughout Punchbowl, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Younger cohorts in particular see very low prevalence of common health conditions, while the rate of private health cover is low at approximately 47% of the total population (~10,951 people).
 This compares to 59.9% across Greater Sydney and a national average of 55.7%.

-Diabetes and arthritis were found to be the most common medical conditions, impacting 6.0% and 5.7% of residents respectively.
-Around 77.0% declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-Working-age residents show low chronic condition prevalence.
-The area has 14.5% of residents aged 65 and over, totaling 3,347 people.
-Health outcomes among seniors are above average but rank lower nationally than the broader population.
+The most common medical conditions in the area are diabetes and arthritis, impacting 6.0% and 5.7% of residents, respectively, while 77.0% declared themselves as completely clear of medical ailments compared to 74.6% across Greater Sydney.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 15.1% of residents aged 65 and over (3,495 people).
+Health outcomes among seniors are above average, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health